Code-Institute-Submissions/animal-crossing-recipe/README.md

     User can view it on their profile

-  As a Administrative of the site, I wish to:
+  As a Administrative of the site:

   - I would like to edit an existing recipe.